Duties of the Inspector General

 These are just examples of problems we see over and over.
 It is NOT meant in any way to be a complete list of suggestions!!

-The AE Plan of Action and AE Report are now done entirely online in eServices BUT you need to upload a copy of each to the AE Documentation area for your SUI.
+The AE Activity Report are now done entirely online in eServices BUT you need to upload a copy of each to the AE Documentation area for your SUI.
 The deadlines have changed, please see CAPR 50-1 para 10 and 11 as well as Attachment 2.
+The AE plan of Action is no longer required below Wing-level.

 Many units are still confused by what constitutes internal and external Aerospace Education.
 Think of it by who is being educated.
 If the answer is CAP members, it is internal, even though you are on a field trip to the Air Force Museum.
 If the answer is someone outside the CAP, that is PROBABLY external AE.
 To paraphrase the regulation, External AE is the delivery or attempt to deliver Aerospace Education to community-based organizations outside of the CAP.
 Examples are scout troops, 4H clubs, public and private schools at any grade level and any other non-aviation related organization outside of CAP.
 One note on this latest, an EAA Chapter is inherently aviation-based/related.
 If you are going to count this as an External AE encounter, make sure the subject matter is outside the organization's normal realm of knowledge, hence delivering education.
 A talk on crosswind take-off and landings would probably not be allowed as an external AE presentation but a talk on 406 ELTs or drones is certainly outside of their normal knowledge base and therefore could be used as an external AE presentation.
 It is all in the documentation: